-The project is aimed at scientists who do researches on amphibians.
+The application to identify amphibians is aimed at scientists who do their researches.
 The main objective of these researches is to learn different changes in the animal population, changes in sex percentage, etc.

 The application performs an individual recognition of animals in the wild with individual patterns.
 It is a modern approach using computer vision and machine learning which allows fast and reliable recognition of individuals within existing population databases.

 Need to create a machine learning algorithm to identify amphibians using the photos of them made by the scientists via a mobile phone camera.

 The challenge of the QA activities on this project was to create data sets, which represented the diverse amphibians.
 The application runs on the Android smartphones, so it has to be tested on the variety of devices.

 Our developers did a great job to figure out the logic of the algorithm.